The Suspicious Case of Rey Rivera... and Why He Matters, Part 3: Mental Health Problems?

 Whether she intends to or not, Brottman does not write kindly about those who disagree with her theory of what probably happened to Rey.
 She refers to one Baltimore journalist as “the only investigative journalist in Baltimore who refused to let go of the Rivera case” when there are other journalists (and even some in law enforcement) who do not believe Rey died by suicide.
 She goes out of her way to scoff at another reporter’s work by saying that the reporter wrote an article “reminding us that the case is still unsolved.”
 A few pages later, Broatmann calls this same reporter’s memory into question for no reason whatsoever.
 From beginning to end, she portrays those who believe there to be something more sinister at the center of Rey’s death as crazy and internet conspiracy theorists.

 In subtle and not-so-subtle ways, Brottman builds a case for her theory (death-by-suicide) and defends it.
 Near the beginning of the book, she discusses a 2006 study by psychiatrists that revealed most hotel guests who die by suicide are local residents (even though The Belvedere is no longer an actual hotel).
 Without having personal knowledge of Rey or deep interactions with his loved ones, she assumes much about Rey’s personal life.
-Like the podcast I mentioned earlier in this post, Brottman suggests that Rey's elimination from Olympics qualifications might have caused mental trauma and/or led him down a wrong path.
+Like the podcast I mentioned earlier in this post, Brottman suggests that Rey's elimination from the Olympics qualifications might have caused mental trauma and/or led him down the wrong path.
 At one point, she reads too much into the Rivera’s debt and how Rey was allegedly bad with money (despite Allison’s administrative skills, the Rivera’s tracking systems, and plans to deal with their debt).
 Brottman hints that Rey could’ve been triggered because the Riveras didn’t have an active social life in Baltimore as they did in Los Angeles.
 Then, a few pages later, she recounts stories about how the Riveras were making new friends in Baltimore (from church, the local water polo community, coworkers, etc.).

 In one paragraph, she mentions how Rey was protective of his loved ones, while in the next breath, she describes him as paranoid and overly protective of Allison just weeks before his disappearance.
 But, as author Dean Koontz writes, “There's evil in the world, all right.
 Being aware of it makes you a realist, not a paranoid.”